Checkout the repositories¶

 Compiling SeisComP from source code¶

-To build from source you will need to clone from one or more repositories.
-Here we describe the simplest case only.
+To build from source you will need to clone from one or more repositories (see above).

 Before building, install all the dependencies, as described below in Dependencies.

 The easiest way to compile SeisComP is to use the

 provided which creates a build directory inside the source tree.

 Configure the build

 Press ‘c’ as long as ‘g’ appears